Support to live your life independently - Learning Disability and Autism Hub

 Employment and finding a job

 Having a job gives you control over your life and helps your community.
-Autistic people and people with learning disabilities can use their skills and experiences to do work they enjoy.
+People with learning disabilities can use their skills and experiences to do work they enjoy.

 Naturally Talented Me